xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 #### TCAM Programming for ingress ACLs on BVI interfaces

-  - BVI interfaces are designed in such a way that every feature attachment affects all NPUs on the Line Card.
-- TCAM entries are always programmed across all NPUs, regardless of interface membership.
-This is the platform replication.
+BVI interfaces are designed in such a way that every feature attachment affects all NPUs on the Line Card.
+TCAM entries are always programmed across all LCs, regardless of interface membership.
-- TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent and should behave the same across all XR platforms.
+When it comes to the individual line card level, TCAM entries are programmed across all NPUs on the particular line card, regardless of interface membership.

-- To understand this behaviour, we need to recap what we discussed in the earlier section w.r.t BVI.
-- BVI has no mapping to specific Physical port / LC.
-- BVI is rather an entity of Bridge Domain.
-- In XR, BVI has been defined globally just as a Bridge Domain.
-Hence it is present on all LCs
-- Another important consideration for this implementation is modification of the configurations
-- If we want to add or remove BVI entries in each LC dynamically - based on the presence of a local AC (from that LC) in the given BD it has a lot of overhead.
-- Hence we allocate resources on all the NPU's of the LCs and also from PI perspective we replicate that on all LCs
+To understand this behaviour, we need to recap what we discussed in the earlier section w.r.t BVI.
+BVI has no mapping to specific Physical port / LC.
+BVI is rather an entity of Bridge Domain.
+In XR, BVI has been defined globally just as a Bridge Domain.
+Hence it is present on all LCs.
+Another important consideration for this implementation is modification of the configurations.
+If we want to add or remove BVI entries in each LC dynamically - based on the presence of a local AC (from that LC) in the given BD it has a lot of overhead.
+Hence we allocate resources on all the NPU's of the LCs and also from PI perspective we replicate that on all LCs.

 <div class="highlighter-rouge">
 <pre class="highlight">